 The decade of time from 1920 to 1929 is often described as a period of fun and enjoyment.
 After the horrors of World War One, people felt the need to celebrate and enjoy themselves.

-As a result, the amount of money people had increased during this time, and they spent this money on new kinds of music, dances and even going to new cinemas.
+The amount of money people had increased during this time, and they spent this money on new kinds of music, dances and even going to the cinemas.

-Also, the cash was spent on new luxury items such as automobiles, radios and fashions, which were all made possible by the rise of mass production factories.
+Their cash was also spent on luxury items such as automobiles, radios and fashions, which were all made possible by the rise of mass production factories.

 Since having a 'roaring good time' was such a central feature of this decade, it has become known as the ‘Roaring Twenties’.

-There was an explosion in new technologies which created a range of new consumer goods.
+There was an explosion in new technologies which created a range of innovative consumer goods.

 During the 1920s, the factories that had supplied the war effort became the centre of mass production, where telephones, household appliances and cars were made at a rapid pace.